tdhopper/tdhopper.com/content/post/2018-01-08-ten-year-endeavour.md

 date: 2018-01-09
 slug: ten-year-endeavor
 images:  [/uploads/johndcook.jpg]
+description: My congratulations to John Cook on his ten years of blogging about math, computing, statistics, and more.
 ---

 Ten years ago today, [John Cook](https://www.johndcook.com) published his first blog post entitled [Moore’s law and software bloat](https://www.johndcook.com/blog/2008/01/09/moores-law-and-software-bloat/), a brief observation on how "Software bloat has increased at roughly the same rate as Moore’s law".